cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 plantuml::./Profiles/CGMES-ShortCircuit.rdfs-t2b.puml[format=svg, align=center]
 ```

 The line beginning with a dot (`.ShortCircuit Profile`) is the optional diagram title.
-The macro target is the `.puml` file to render — resolved from the project root, the same base used everywhere in a **CIMTool** project — and the bracketed attributes control the output: `format=svg` renders to SVG (sharp at any zoom), and `align=center` centers the diagram.
+The macro target is the `.puml` file to render (resolved from the project root, the same base used everywhere in a **CIMTool** project), and the bracketed attributes control the output: `format=svg` renders to SVG (sharp at any zoom), and `align=center` centers the diagram.

 ### Include Directives